davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-05-02-doc-as-code-concepts.md

 author: David Smatlak
 permalink: docs-as-code-concepts
 comments: false
-description: This article explains docs-as-code concepts that are used for documentation.
+description: This article describes docs-as-code concepts that are used for documentation.
 ---

 _Docs-as-code_ is a framework to create documentation using workflows and tools that are used in